c0d3m4st4/PiXploitHost/README.md

 ----
 **26/03/2018**

-- Added Stooged's AppToUSB payloads
+- Added Stooged's AppToUSB payloads.
+If you don't want to do all the process again, just copy the AppToUSB directories from the "ps4/exploits/4xx" subdirectories, "ps4/index.html" file, and "js" and "css" directories.
+Overwrite when prompted.

 **14/03/2018**